HPC-DAT/eq-simulation/README.md

 Define the required dependencies via a conda environment file.
 We include here [an environment file](./environment.yml), which is based on the one provided as part of the Salvus [installation instructions](https://docs.mondaic.com/installation/platform_specific/linux) to which we have added jupyterlab.

 The use of conda on Spider is discouraged (the large number of files in the environments puts pressure on the distributed filesystem).
 We thus set up an environment in a container image, using Apptainer.
-We build the image using:
+Build the image using:
 ```shell
 apptainer build eq-simulation.sif apptainer.def
 ```

-We can now submit [the provided jobscript](./jupyter-spider.slurm) to the queue to start a JupyterLab on a compute node of Spider (note that you might have to adapt the path to the .SIF image file in the jobscript before submission):
+Submit now [the provided jobscript](./jupyter-spider.slurm) to the queue to start a JupyterLab on a compute node of Spider (note that you might have to adapt the path to the .SIF image file in the jobscript before submission):
 ```shell
 sbatch jupyter-spider.slurm
 ```